Sun Protection and Sunscreens (cont.)

 Do water or perspiration wash off sunscreen?

 Yes.
 Therefore, sunscreen should be reapplied at least every two hours when staying outdoors for a prolonged period and after swimming, bathing, perspiring heavily, or drying off with a towel or handkerchief.
 Water- and perspiration-resistant sunscreens are available.
-However, even their protection will not last indefinitely.
+However, even their protection will not last indefinitely and they should be reapplied frequently as well.

 Can sunscreens cause a skin reaction?